 - Slower fat and carbohydrate metabolism leading to weight gain

 - Ability to concentrate is lowered

 - Muscle cramps

 Symptoms of hyperthyroidism include:

 - Increase in appetite

-Thyroid disorder can put the person at a greater risk of cardiovascular disease as it affect the pumping ability of the heart, alters the metabolic rate of the organs and may lead to an increase in LDL level or bad cholesterol.
-It affects the person’s daily life by ushering mood swings, mental capabilities and general well being.
-The weight gain or loss associated with disrupted functioning of thyroid leads to a host of other health issues.
+The thyroid disorder can put the person at a greater risk of cardiovascular disease as it affects the pumping ability of the heart, alters the metabolic rate of the organs and may lead to an increase in LDL level or bad cholesterol.
+It affects the person’s daily life by ushering mood swings, mental capabilities, and general well being.
+The weight gain or loss associated with the disrupted functioning of thyroid leads to a host of other health issues.